• Skip to main content

 • mustard oil: Mustard oil in bong cuisine is like coconut oil in Kerala cuisine, it is best not to be replaced.
 That said, I am guilty of not using mustard oil in all my previous bong food preparations but I will never make that compromise again!
 If you do not have mustard oil or are not a fan, you can use any cooking oil as a substitute.
 But don't forget to add a tomato to get the zing factor.

-• whole spices: You will need dried red chillies, bay leaves, black cardamom, green cardamom, cloves and cinnamon stick.
+• whole spices: You will need dried red chillies, bay leaves, black cardamom, green cardamom, cloves and cinnamon sticks.

 • ghee